“Give it all back to St. Albans!”

 In 1962, Meyer Kirstein began negotiations for the sale of the Irving Tanning Company.
 The company was sold to the Seagrave Corporation, a holding company consisting of diversified divisions whose shares were listed on the New York Stock Exchange.

-Main Street from Tapley’s Market – c1958
+Looking east on Main Street from Tapley’s Market – c1958

 *